opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 ..

 * id
-    This integer can be used to index auxillary data associated with each vertex of the planar subdivision.
+    This integer can be used to index auxiliary data associated with each vertex of the planar subdivision.

 CalcSubdivVoronoi2D
 -------------------